Pre-Arrival Programs

 Industry-Specific Programs

-AEIP provides online and in-person settlement and employment support such as pre-departure orientation, themed workshops, FCR support, and post-landing connection in Canada.
+AEIP provides online settlement and employment support to clients worldwide, including pre-departure orientation, virtual live and self-directed workshops, employment counseling and foreign credential recognition (FCR) support, and post-landing connections to local settlement organizations in Canada.

 Next Stop Canada prepares you for immigration by providing you with meaningful personalized settlement information about Canada.
 Receive help to make informed decisions prior to your arrival.